-What Is Inflammation Of Vein?
+What Is Inflammation In Vein?

 What Is Thrombophlebitis?

-Thrombophlebitis, inflammation of a vein with a clot, is a serious condition.
+Thrombophlebitis, inflammation of the vein with a clot, is a serious condition.
 In this condition, a clot is formed inside the blood vessels due to the inflammatory process.
 Legs are generally the site for thrombophlebitis.
 It may either be superficial thrombophlebitis of deep vein thrombophlebitis.
 Deep vein thrombophlebitis occurs deep into the muscles and is also known as deep vein thrombosis.
 Medical attention is required in cases of thrombophlebitis of any type.
 Thrombophlebitis, if left untreated, may lead to serious complications.

 Is Thrombophlebitis Life-threatening?